0ero1ne/null/README.md

-# null
-null (0x00)
+# null (0x00)
-A bash packet manager for scripts
+A bash made packet manager for scripts.

 **Compatible with Unix/OSX.**